© Crown copyright 2020

 People with a learning disability

-If you have a learning disability, you may be finding the coronavirus (COVID-19) outbreak stressful.
+If you have a learning disability, you may be finding the COVID-19 pandemic stressful.
 You may be worried about changes that might happen because of it, including staying at home more.
 You may also be worried about your family or those close to you.

-Public Health England (PHE) has easy read guidance on coronavirus (COVID-19), how it may affect you and what you need to do to keep yourself safe and well.
-There is also other information available about coronavirus (COVID-19) from Mencap and how to manage difficult feelings you are having.
+Public Health England (PHE) has easy read guidance on COVID-19, how it may affect you and what you need to do to keep yourself safe and well.
+There is also other information available about COVID-19 from Mencap and how to manage difficult feelings you are having.

 There are ways you can take care of yourself and prevent spreading the virus:

 - you should keep in touch with people you trust (like friends, family and employer) over the phone or internet.
-Follow the advice from the staying alert and safe guidance and the guidance for households with possible coronavirus (COVID-19) infection.
+Follow the advice from the staying alert and safe guidance and the guidance for households with possible COVID-19 infection.
 An easy read version of this guidance is also available

 - there may also be self-advocacy groups in your area offering more support online or by phone.
 You can ask your families or carers for help to search for these groups

-- it is also important to get information about coronavirus (COVID-19) only from places you can trust, such as the NHS website
+- it is also important to get information about COVID-19 only from places you can trust, such as the NHS website

 People with autism